 - Mix things up.
 It’s very typical for the spread to include appetizers like cheese and crackers, chips and salsa and crudites with dip.
 If those items are offered I will have the vegetables with salsa and some cheese.
 Other than the veggies I try to keep my consumption of appetizers low to save room for the good stuff.

-- Bring healthy food indipill.com.
+- Bring healthy food.
 If I’m going to a barbecue I always bring some food and I make sure that it’s a healthy choice.
 Suggestions include a salad, crudites and low calorie dip or fruit salad.
-There are lots of great snacks available at my Amazon store.
+There are lots of great healthy snacks available.

 - Don’t drink your calories.
 One of the biggest mistakes you can make is to overdo how much you drink.
 Alcohol generally flows at barbecues so decide beforehand what you will drink and how much.
 I usually allow myself two light beers unless the host is serving a special cocktail that’s just too yummy to pass up.